carlosbrando/rails21-book/text/01_ActiveRecord/03_named_scope.markdown

 ## Testing named\_scope with proxy\_options

-**Named scopes** is a very interesting new option for Rails 2.1, but after using it awhile you might have a hard time creating tests for more complex situations.
+**Named scopes** is a very interesting new feature for Rails 2.1, but after using it awhile you might have a hard time creating tests for more complex situations.

 Let's look at an example: